EXTERNAL WALL INSULATION

 Showing 1 - 39 of 39 products

-External wall insulation is the single most effective fabric upgrade available to UK property owners, and Renders World is an official UK distributor for Atlas, Ceresit, Genderka, and Rockwool — the manufacturers behind the insulation cores, adhesives, fixings, and render finishes that build a certified thermal envelope.
-Eleven graphite EPS thicknesses at λ 0.031 W/mK, six Rockwool slab specifications, the full LTX plug range from 70 mm to 220 mm, and pre-configured per-m² system bundles all sit in UK warehouse stock for next-working-day dispatch.
+External wall insulation is the single most effective fabric upgrade available to UK property owners, and Renders World is a UK distributor for Atlas, Ceresit, Genderka, and Rockwool — the manufacturers behind eleven graphite EPS thicknesses at λ 0.031 W/mK, Rockwool A1 mineral slabs, plug ranges from 70 mm to 220 mm, and per-m² system bundles held in UK warehouse stock.

 What External Wall Insulation Covers and When UK Projects Need It

-External wall insulation is a specified, certified system rather than a single product — five integrated layers wrapped around the outside of a building at typical wall U-values from 2.1 W/m²K down to around 0.18 W/m²K, the kind of step change that registers on an EPC and on a heating bill in equal measure.
-The wider Renders World range covers rendering, beads and mesh, and EWI as three locked-together silos, and this hub focuses on the five components that build the thermal envelope itself: an insulation core, the adhesive and fixings that hold it to the substrate, a reinforcing basecoat with embedded mesh, a primer, and the render finish that closes the wall to weather.
+External wall insulation is a specified, certified system that wraps five integrated layers around the outside of a building, taking a typical solid wall from around 2.1 W/m²K down to roughly 0.18 W/m²K — a step change that registers on an EPC and a heating bill in equal measure.
+The wider Renders World range spans rendering, beads and mesh, and EWI as three locked-together silos, and this hub focuses on the five collections that build the thermal envelope: an insulation core, the adhesive and fixings that hold it to the substrate, a reinforcing basecoat with embedded mesh, a primer, and the render finish that closes the wall to weather.
+Specify the core correctly and every downstream component falls into line behind it.

-The trigger for an EWI specification varies by project type.
+The trigger for an EWI specification varies by project.
 Retrofit work on Victorian and Edwardian solid-wall stock uses external insulation because internal insulation steals floor area and disturbs cornices, skirtings, and original plaster.
-New-build and deep-retrofit projects use it to hit Part L wall U-values without thickening the masonry, with the forthcoming Future Homes Standard tightening targets further from 2026 onwards.
-Funded programmes — including the Warm Homes Plan and successors to ECO4 — use it because it delivers measurable kWh savings auditable under PAS 2035.
+New-build and deep-retrofit projects use it to hit Part L wall U-values without thickening the masonry, with the forthcoming Future Homes Standard tightening targets from 2026 onwards.
+Funded programmes use it because it delivers measurable kWh savings auditable under PAS 2035.
+Across all three routes, the same five collection groups apply, so the right starting point is the building rather than the brochure.

 Why Trade Specifiers Source Full EWI Systems From Renders World

-- Direct UK distribution from named manufacturers: official partner for Atlas, Ceresit, Genderka, and Rockwool — components arrive with full BBA, EN, and DoP documentation rather than re-badged through intermediate channels, supporting cleaner PAS 2035 audit trails and faster Building Control sign-off.
+- Direct UK distribution from named manufacturers: a distributor for Atlas, Ceresit, Genderka, and Rockwool, so components arrive with full BBA, EN, and DoP documentation rather than re-badged through intermediate channels — supporting cleaner PAS 2035 audit trails and faster Building Control sign-off.

-- Stockholding model, not back-to-back ordering: eleven graphite EPS thicknesses, six Rockwool slab specifications, the full LTX plug range from 70 mm to 220 mm, and pre-configured system bundles all sit in the warehouse — multi-property retrofit programmes do not stall waiting on a 100 mm pallet from Poland.
+- Stockholding model, not back-to-back ordering: eleven graphite EPS thicknesses, Rockwool slab specifications, the full plug range from 70 mm to 220 mm, and pre-configured bundles sit in the warehouse, so multi-property retrofit programmes do not stall waiting on a pallet.

-- One supplier across the full envelope: insulation core, adhesive, basecoat, mesh, fixings, primer, and decorative render sourced from a single account — eliminating component-compatibility risk and reducing procurement administration on large programmes.
+- One supplier across the full envelope: insulation core, adhesive, basecoat, mesh, fixings, primer, and decorative render on a single account — removing component-compatibility risk and reducing procurement administration on large programmes.

-- Technical desk on every specification: project-specific U-value calculations, board-thickness selection for Part L compliance, and cross-silo compatibility checks handled before the first pallet ships — so materials arrive confirmed-fit for the substrate they are designed to bond to.
+- Technical desk on every specification: project-specific U-value calculations, board-thickness selection for Part L, and cross-silo compatibility checks handled before the first pallet ships, so materials arrive confirmed-fit for the substrate they bond to.

-- Per-m² bundle pricing for clean budgeting: Basic, Standard, and Premium EWI system bundles priced per square metre put the whole envelope on a single line item — particularly valuable on retrofit programmes where procurement complexity scales with property count.
+- Per-m² bundle pricing for clean budgeting: Basic, Standard, and Premium EWI system bundles priced per square metre put the whole envelope on one line item, which is particularly valuable where procurement complexity scales with property count.

-- Trade pricing on volume orders: bulk pricing applies across the EWI silo for orders above standard pack quantities, with multi-pallet discounts on insulation boards and fixing accessories for multi-property contracts.
+- Trade pricing on volume orders: bulk pricing applies across the Renders World EWI silo above standard pack quantities, with multi-pallet discounts on insulation boards and fixings for multi-property contracts.

-- Full knowledge hub behind every spec: regulatory guides, technical articles, and substrate-specific detailing in the Renders World knowledge hub support specifiers from initial U-value calculation through to Building Control sign-off.
+- Full knowledge hub behind every spec: regulatory guides, technical articles, and substrate-specific detailing support specifiers from initial U-value calculation through to Building Control sign-off.

 Selection Guide — Choose Your EWI Route in 30 Seconds